Want to stockpile tea so you always have a supply on hand in case of emergencies?

 Whether it is green tea, black tea, or herbal tea, here is what you need to know about how to store it long-term and the real shelf life.

 Does Tea Go Bad?

 Yes, tea can go bad.
-If stored somewhere humid, tea can absorb moisture from the air, get wet, and grow mold, bacteria, or other microbes.
+It can absorb moisture from the air, get wet, and grow mold, bacteria, or other microbes if stored somewhere humid.

 When exposed to oxygen and heat, the natural oils in tea will also start to go rancid.
 In this case, the tea is still safe to drink but may have a nasty fishy taste.

 Exposure to oxygen, heat, and light will also cause healthy compounds in tea to break down, causing the tea to change flavor and lose nutritional value.

 Shelf Life of Tea

 Oils and compounds in tea will deteriorate or evaporate over time, causing the tea to lose its flavor and nutrients.
 Because of this, the shelf life of tea is usually listed as 18 to 36 months.

 Whole-leaf tea generally lasts longer than broken-leaf tea, fanning, or tea dust because less surface area is exposed to oxygen.
 However, if stored properly, all types of tea can last for 10+ years without losing much quality.